-Drinking water in empty stomach in the morning can be immensely beneficial for the body
+Drinking water on an empty stomach in the morning can be immensely beneficial for the body

 We tend to complicate things when it comes to taking care of our health.
-A few simple steps can go a long way in taking care of our health, and one easy way of ensuring it is by drinking sufficient water in empty stomach first thing in the morning.
-Not only does it clear your stomach, it goes a long way in reducing the risk of a number of diseases.
+A few simple steps can go a long way in taking care of our health, and one easy way of ensuring it is by drinking sufficient water on an empty stomach first thing in the morning.
+Not only does it clear your stomach, but it also goes a long way in reducing the risk of several diseases.

-Firstly, it purifies the colon and it improves the stomach’s chances to absorb nutrients properly.
-A better digestive system automatically takes care of a lot of other things.
-It is also one of the secrets behind a glowing skin, as water removes the toxins from the blood.
-Drinking water also improves the creation of new blood cells as well as muscle cells, and helps you in losing weight.
+Firstly, it purifies the colon and improves the stomach’s chances to absorb nutrients properly.
+It is also one of the secrets behind glowing skin, as water removes the toxins from the blood.
+Drinking water also helps in losing weight.

 Typhoon Ondoy like any other natural disasters that hit our country had left us with unforgettable and painful experiences.
 But there are valuable lessons we should remember from all of them…lessons to keep us all going…

 …The destruction of lives and livelihood is usually caused by lack of preparedness – with or without calamity.
 The following are the things each family should prepare for before calamity happens.